pma/amqp/README.md

 - when :exit signal was thrown how it would be handled
 - when a message processing took long time what could happen

 Also make sure that the consumer monitors the channel pid.
 When the channel is gone, you have to reopen it and subscribe to a new channel again.

-#### The version compatibiliy
+#### The version compatibility

 Check out [this article](https://github.com/pma/amqp/wiki/Versions-and-Compatibilities) to find out the compatibility with Elixir, OTP and RabbitMQ.

 #### Heartbeats

 In case the connection is dropped automatically, consider enabling heartbeats.

 You can set `heartbeat` option when you open a connection.

 For more details, read [this article](http://www.rabbitmq.com/heartbeats.html#tcp-proxies)